All about storm windows

 While storm windows bring a lot to the table, just like with anything, they come with their fair share of challenges as well.
 The first and most notably being that they can be harder to clean and maintain than normal windows.
 They’re usually bigger, harder to access and maneuver – meaning maintaining them – or at least making sure they look clean on a consistent basis- can be a bit more of a headache than usual.

-Like we said earlier, storm windows are like anything else – you have to know what you’re dealing with.
+Like we said earlier – you have to know what you’re dealing with.
 If you’re interested in installing storm windows on your home, give us a call today and we’ll be happy to provide you with some guidance.
 Until then – good luck!